c3g/GenPipes/README.md

 Files are read in the list order and each parameter value is overwritten if redefined in the next file.

 This is useful to customize settings for a specific cluster or genome.
-Each pipeline has a special configuration file for guillimin and mammouth clusters (`.guillimin.ini` and `.mammouth.ini` extensions respectively) in the same directory.
+Each cluster has a special configuration file available (for example, `beluga.ini` and `narval.ini`) in the common_ini directory.
 And various genome settings are available in `$MUGQIC_PIPELINES_HOME/resources/genomes/config/`.

-For example, to run the DNA-Seq pipeline on guillimin cluster with *Mus musculus* reference genome:
+For example, to run the DNA-Seq pipeline on the beluga cluster with *Mus musculus* reference genome:
 ```
 #!bash
-$MUGQIC_PIPELINES_HOME/pipelines/dnaseq/dnaseq.py --config $MUGQIC_PIPELINES_HOME/pipelines/dnaseq/dnaseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/dnaseq/dnaseq.guillimin.ini $MUGQIC_PIPELINES_HOME/resources/genomes/config/Mus_musculus.GRCm38.ini ...
+$MUGQIC_PIPELINES_HOME/pipelines/dnaseq/dnaseq.py --config $MUGQIC_PIPELINES_HOME/pipelines/dnaseq/dnaseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini $MUGQIC_PIPELINES_HOME/resources/genomes/config/Mus_musculus.GRCm38.ini ...
 ```

 Design File
 -----------
-RNA-Seq, RNA-Seq De Novo Assembly and ChIP-Seq pipelines can perform differential expression analysis if they are provided with an input Design File.
+RNA-Seq, RNA-Seq De Novo Assembly, Methyl-Seq and ChIP-Seq pipelines can perform differential expression analysis if they are provided with an input Design File.

 The Design File is a TAB-separated values plain text file with one line per sample and the following columns: